devonpmack/react-pokedex-workshop/README.md

 ```
 </details>

+You should now be able to search for info about any Pokemon!

 ## The End

-Thanks for going through the workshop, I hope you enjoyed!
-You should now be able to build your own React apps!
+Congratulations and thanks for going through the workshop!
+I hope you enjoyed, you'll now be able to build your own React apps!

 If you're interested in continuing the Pokedex here are some ideas:
 - Capitalize the Pokemon name